ArnavMetrani/arnavmetrani.github.io/_posts/2023-05-24-MS18-Thesis-Survey.md

 The physics club of IISER-M had conducted a thesis survey for the MS18 batch, which was then deleted from the site under mysterious circumstances.
 For timebeing I have listed it here for others to view.

-The thesis survey enquired some basic information about the work conducted by the then-outgoing batch.
-The information listed below is presented as it was provided by the participants, without any changes (grammar, et cetra).
-The submitted posters will be uploaded eventually.
+The information displayed below is presented as it was provided by the participants, without any changes (grammar, et cetra).
 # Thesis survey results

 Use the quicklinks below: